AlterFalter/XML-Project/README.md

-# XML-Project from group 6
+# XML-Project from group 6 - BILIAS

-The project in the XML module from HSLU Projectweek in February 2021.
+This is the project from the XML module from HSLU project week in February 2021.<br>

-This project is a tool for teachers to create a class schedule and check the grades of their students.

 The tool is based on XML technologies and PHP.

-## Name
+## Project

-* BILIAS - Bessere und benutzerfreundlichere ILIAS
+* BILIAS - Besseres und benutzerfreundlicheres ILIAS

+BILIAS is a tool for teachers to create a class schedule and check the grades of their students.

 ## Setup